felixsteghofer/digoo-m1x_hacks/README.md

 First of all, make sure to disable internet access for the cam! (e.g. using your fritzbox parental controls or iptables of your router)

-To setup the wifi of your m1x, you may simply telnet to the cam as root (no password) and edit `/rom/wpa_supplicant0.conf`:
+To setup the wifi of your m1x, you may simply telnet to the cam as root (no password) and edit `/rom/wpa_supplicant0.conf` For the inital connection I used an ethernet cable..

 ```
 ctrl_interface=/etc/Wireless